 Let's explore the different options that you can use to customize your export files:

 Based on your account settings, you can export the maps at different resolution levels.
 The higher the resolution, the longer the export email will take and the larger the final download.

 If you're concerned about final file size or processing/download time, it may make sense to reduce resolution to 50cm/pixel.

-- Web Mercator - This coordinate system is used by Google Earth, MapBox, Bing Maps, etc. It represents coordinates in meters from Earth's center, rather that lat/lng's.
+Web Mercator (EPSG: 3857): This coordinate system is used by Google Earth, MapBox, Bing Maps, etc. It represents coordinates in meters from Earth's center, rather than Latitude/Longitude's.
 If you want to import your images into Google Earth or another web viewer, use this setting!
-It is also referred to as "EPSG 3857".
-Read more about it on Wikipedia.
-When exporting in this setting, you will also receive the .KML file used by Google Earth to easily view your data in Google Earth.
+When exporting in this setting, you will also receive the .KML file to easily view your data in Google Earth.

 By default, this box is checked, and it will ensure you receive one image for the entire map.

-If you're concerned the map will be too large to process as a single image on your computer, uncheck this box, and you will receive the data as a set of tiles.
+If you're concerned the map will be too large to process as a single image on your computer, please check the "Tiled" box, and you will receive the data as a set of tiles.
 That way, you can load the tiles selectively in a way that is manageable for your setup.